crowdlingo/course/src/speaking/leisure-time.md

 ## Vocabulary

 <vocab-list>
+- convenience
+  - the state of being suitable or opportune
 - contrary
   - a relation of direct opposition
-- different
+- discover
-  - unlike in nature or quality or form or degree
+  - discover or determine the existence, presence, or fact of
-- shopping
+- probably
-  - searching for or buying goods or services
-- countryside
+  - with considerable certainty
-  - rural regions
-- convenience
+- socialise
-  - the state of being suitable or opportune
+  - take part in social activities

 <!-- blank -->